Orange County Construction Accident Lawyers

 If a construction accident results in long-term or permanent disability, the injured worker may be eligible for Social Security Disability Insurance (SSDI) benefits.
 This will provide monthly payments to eligible workers who have consistently paid into the Social Security system but are now unable to work due to their disability.

 Workers injured in construction accidents in Orange County have compensation benefits they can pursue.
-Consulting with our trusted construction accident attorneys can help you maximize the compensation you will receive for your claims.
-Call (888) 488-1391 to schedule your free consultation.
+Consulting with our experienced construction accident attorneys can help you estimate the potential compensation you may pursue through a claim.
+Call (888) 488-1391 to schedule your free initial consultation.

-What Damages Can You Recover After An Orange County Construction Accident?
+Types Of Damages Can You Seek After An Orange County Construction Accident?

-Injured victims in a construction accident in Orange County can pursue several damages to compensate for their losses.
-Our accident lawyers will help you recover compensation for the following damages:
+Depending on their case’s circumstances, injured victims in a construction accident in Orange County can pursue several types of damages.
+Our accident lawyers can help you seek the following, depending on the circumstances of your case:

-- Non-Economic Damages — These are intended to compensate for the intangible losses suffered by the injured victims.
-These include compensation for physical pain and emotional distress caused by the injury, including treatments, surgeries, and recovery.
+• Non-Economic Damages — These are intended to compensate for the intangible losses suffered by the injured victims.
+These include compensation for the pain and suffering caused by the injury, including treatments, surgeries, and recovery.
 You may also be entitled to compensation for psychological impacts such as anxiety and depression.

-- Punitive Damages — In cases involving severe negligence or intentional malice, punitive damages may be awarded to punish the wrongdoer and deter similar behavior in the future.
-Source: Nolo: Punitive Damages
+• Punitive Damages — In exceptional cases involving severe negligence or intentional malice, punitive damages may be awarded to punish the wrongdoer and deter similar behavior in the future.

 What Is The Time Limit For Filing A Construction Accident Claim In Orange County?

-Generally, it is essential to file a claim within the statute of limitation or two years from the date of the accident.
-Failing to file a claim within this period may forfeit your right to pursue legal action and recover damages.
-However, the time limit for filing a construction accident claim depends on the type of claim you are pursuing, such as:
+Generally, it is essential to file a claim within the statute of limitations or two years from the date of the accident.
+Failing to file a claim within this period may forfeit your right to pursue legal action and seek damages.
+However, the time limit for filing after a construction accident depends on the type of claim you are pursuing, such as:

-- Personal Injury Claims — For personal injury claims resulting from a construction accident, you typically have two years from the accident date to file a lawsuit seeking compensation for injuries.
+• Personal Injury Claims — For personal injury claims resulting from a construction accident, you typically have two years from the accident date to file a lawsuit seeking compensation for injuries.
+Some exceptions may extend or shorten this deadline, depending on your circumstances.

 Construction Accident Statistics In California

 Injuries resulting from construction site accidents are typically more serious and can have long-term consequences.
-If you or someone you cherish was involved in one, ask the help of our steadfast Orange County personal injury lawyers to pursue compensation for your losses.
+If you or someone you cherish was injured in one, seek the help of our dedicated Orange County personal injury lawyers to learn whether you can pursue compensation for your losses.

 Frequently Asked Questions About Construction Accidents In Orange County